-4.3.Empirical knowledge
+1.3 Empirical Knowledge

-This type of knowledge is derived through the use of the senses; it is based on the confirmation of experience, observation and experiment rather than theory.
-By seeing, hearing, smelling, feeling and tasting, we form our conceptions of the world around us.
-It therefore means that through the instrumentality of the windows of the mind (the senses),
+This type of knowledge is derived through the use of the senses; it is based on the confirmation of experience, observation, and experiment rather than theory.
+By seeing, hearing, smelling, feeling, and tasting, we form our conceptions of the world around us.
+It therefore means that through the instrumentality of the windows of the mind (the senses), we receive information that enhances our chances of knowing how the world around us operates.
+The senses, according to the empiricists, are the channels through which we receive information from the external world.
+All knowledge received through the mediation of the senses will count as empirical knowledge.
+This explains why sense experience is said to be the source of empirical knowledge.
+Thus, empirical knowledge is knowledge derived and validated by sense experience.
+It is also known as scientific knowledge, a posteriori knowledge, or synthetic knowledge.
+Empiricism as a theory of knowledge preaches this typeof knowledge as the only genuine knowledge.

-The problem with empirical knowledge is basically on the possibility of deception by the senses.
+The problem with empirical knowledge is the possibility of deception by the senses.
 That is, the senses are prone to many errors such as hallucination and illusion.
-This simply means that our senses due to their error prone nature and process of operation may deceive us in some situations when care is not taken.
+This simply means that our senses due to their error-prone nature and process of operation may deceive us in some situations when care is not taken.

-4.4.Rational Knowledge
+4.3.1 Rational Knowledge

-This is the type of knowledge derived through a process of pure reasoning that is devoid of human caprices, guess or sheer imagination.
+This is the type of knowledge derived through a process of pure reasoning that is devoid of human caprices, guesses, or sheer imagination.
 It is a rationative knowledge based on the principles of logic and mathematics.
-This explains why the rationalists who are the proponents of this type of knowledge claim that knowledge comes through logico-mathematical reasoning.
+This explains why the rationalists who are the proponents of this type of knowledge claim that knowledge comes through logico- and mathematical reasoning.
 The truths of rational knowledge are established outside our personal feelings and they are valid universally.
 In this realm of knowledge, objective meanings and logical relations are the paradigm of justification.
 The principles of rational knowledge may be applied to sense experience, but they are not deduced from it as they are simply a priori in nature.
 This is why rational knowledge is otherwise known as a priori knowledge as it is derived through the use of reason.
 The rationalist philosophers according to Ozumba (2015:45) hold that the mind of man is created with certain innate principles and truths which are known independent of experience.

 It is however important to note here that rational knowledge does not account for all human knowledge as certain human experiences are better understood within an empirical paradigm, that is, within sense experience.
-For instance, we cannot rationalize about the salty nature of a particular pot of soup; rather we need the sense of taste (tongue) to establish its being salty or not.
-In addition, rational knowledge is not an immediate knowledge; it takes a process to achieve.
+For instance, we cannot rationalize the salty nature of a particular pot of soup; rather we need the sense of taste (tongue) to establish whether it's being salty or not.
+In addition, rational knowledge is not immediate knowledge; it takes a process to achieve.

-4.5.
-Intuitive knowledge
+4.3.2 Intuitive knowledge

 This is the type of knowledge acquired through a sudden eruption or immediate awareness of an idea with the use of intuition.
-Intuition is the pure light of the mind that is clear, distinct and direct.
+Intuition is the pure light of the mind that is clear, distinct, and direct.
 Intuitive knowledge is the knowledge a person finds within a moment of insight without going through a conscious process of reasoning.
-It is a direct insight gotten from the contact of the mind with an object of knowledge.
+It is a direct insight obtained from the contact of the mind with an object of knowledge.
 It is an immediate, precise, and sudden idea that comes into the mind like a flash.
-Thus, it is a subjective knowledge that is not open to public scrutiny through observation or experiment.
+Thus, it is subjective knowledge that is not open to public scrutiny through observation or experiment.
 Rather, it is simply treated as an insight and considered as true intuitively.

-4.6.
-Revealed Knowledge
+4.3.3 Revealed Knowledge